 Buying investment property has one specific intention: to make a profit.
 Of course, maximizing profits means limiting the amount of taxes you pay on revenues.
 While most property owners deduct the interest and repairs, most overlook other key legal deductions.
-Here are 5 overlooked IRS tax deductions for investment property in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area.
+Here are 5 overlooked IRS tax deductions for investment property in North Carolina & New Jersey.

 Be sure to maintain good records, keep all receipts and discuss all deductions with your tax advisor.
 Tax laws change frequently and should be reviewed annually.

-5 Overlooked IRS Tax Deductions for Investment Property in NJ, NY, PA
+5 Overlooked IRS Tax Deductions for Investment Property in NC, NJ

 1. Insurance Premiums